 In addition to the above, elected board officers (in blue below):

 - Hold voting rights to PMI Tampa Bay in accordance with its by-laws and articles of incorporation.
 It is the responsibility of the board to attend all board meetings.

-- Set the strategic direction of the chapter and work with PMI Global Operations Center (GOC) to provide scorecard and other goals and objectives in accordance with the Strategic Alignment Process and the chapter’s business plan, goals and objectives.
+- Set the strategic direction of the chapter and work with PMI Global Operations Center (GOC) to provide a scorecard and other goals and objectives in accordance with the Strategic Alignment Process and the chapter’s business plan, goals, and objectives.

-- Provide input into the chapter budget and ensure that all income and expenditures are handled consistent with the chapter’s financial guidelines.
+- Provide input into the chapter budget and ensure that all income and expenditures are handled consistently with the chapter’s financial guidelines.

 - Educate, develop and mentor the directors who report to them and ensure that they are following the policies and procedures of the chapter.

 - Participate and support chapter events to the extent possible.